Rushil-Dhinoja/DSA-90-Days-Challenge/Readme.md

 **Day 21**

-- Pushing Late in night but solved two leet code problem and learned about types in python
+- Pushing Late in night but solved two leet code problem and learned about types in python;

 **Day 22**